Pascali's Island (film): Plot

 Spying on Bowles, Pascali finds the archaeologist beginning an affair with Lydia, swimming naked with her in a remote cove.
 Pascali is evidently secretly in love with Lydia and envies the handsome British archaeologist.
 Aroused by the experience, Pascali relieves his sexual frustration at a Turkish bath.
 Unexpectedly, Bowles wants to change the terms of his contract: he says he has found some small archaeological objects of great significance and wants the right to excavate to be included in a new lease.
-Once again Pascali serves as interpreter and intermediary with the Pasha, who seeing the objects, a gold necklace and the antique statue's head, refuses to grant the excavation rights.
+Once again Pascali serves as interpreter and intermediary with the Pasha, who seeing the objects, a gold necklace, and the antique statue's head, refuses to grant the excavation rights.
 The Pasha wants to buy the lease back; Bowles asks for a much larger sum than he originally paid.
-Pascali tells Bowles that he does not need to keep up the pretence with him: he knows that the statue's head was brought by Bowles with the intention to swindle the Turkish authorities, enticing them to buy the lease back at a higher amount.
+Pascali tells Bowles that he does not need to keep up the pretense with him: he knows that the statue's head was brought by Bowles to swindle the Turkish authorities, enticing them to buy the lease at a higher amount.
 Pascali asks for part of Bowles' earnings in exchange for his silence.
 Bowles agrees.

-The ploy becomes more complicated when Bowles happens to make a genuinely important archaeological discovery: a large bronze statue of a boy from Greek times in pristine condition.
+The plot becomes more complicated when Bowles makes a genuinely important archaeological discovery: a large bronze statue of a boy from Greek times in pristine condition.
 Deciding to retrieve the statue secretly, Bowles asks Pascali for help in delaying the closing of the lease deal for two more days.
-Pascali helps him not only with the Turkish authorities but also on the excavation.
+Pascali helps him not only with the Turkish authorities but also with the excavation.
 He intends to use the money Bowles offers him to travel to Constantinople and find out what has happened to his reports, the only thing that has given meaning to his life.
 Both Lydia and Bowles try to persuade Pascali to leave the island, as the fall of the Ottoman Empire is imminent.
 Believing, however, that Bowles is going to swindle him over the money, Pascali denounces him to the Turkish authorities.
 He guides them that night to the excavation site, but as Bowles and Lydia are planning to leave the island, with the help of the Americans, taking the statue with them, they are all shot and killed by the Turks.

 Pascali, already regretting having betrayed his friends, returns home to find his payment and a letter from Bowles trying to help him leave the island.
 Pascali is devastated over his useless misreading of the situation.
 He concludes that his reports were neither read nor kept.
-He loved both Lydia and Bowles, but caused their deaths.
+He loved both Lydia and Bowles but caused their deaths.
 As the Ottoman Empire crumbles, the only thing left for Pascali is to wait for the Greeks to come for him.